HebiRobotics/hebi_ros2_examples/README.md

     home_position:
 ```

-The parameter is defined as follows -
+The parameters are defined as follows -
 - `names`: Array of "Names" of the HEBI Modules
 - `families`: Array of "Family" of HEBI Modules
 - `gains_package`: ROS package containing the gains file for your HEBI arm